 Doctors and emergency wards are seeing an increase in the number of patients being admitted after having a reaction to the preservative methylisothiazolinone.
 The reaction isn’t always immediate and can take around 2 days after contact before symptoms appear.
 The symptoms can vary in intensity and last up to 2 weeks, many people with red, itchy and weeping skin.

-There are natural alternatives to wet wipes in our store from Wotnot, in the way of travel wipes and baby wipes (they are the same product packaged differently).
+There are natural wet wipes in our store from Wotnot, in the way of travel wipes and baby wipes (they are the same product packaged differently).
 There are eco aspects to disposable wet wipes though, so they are not as popular as they were a few years ago.
 It is simple enough to make your own.

 If you’re savvy, you can make your own wet wipes.
 There are videos and recipes online to make your own disposable wipes to simply save money and also details on making reusable wipes to save the planet.

 For DIY Disposable Wipes - paper towel + coconut oil + a liquid body wash + boiling water + storage container

 Whisk coconut oil, body wash and water.
 Remove cardboard core from roll of paper towel and stand it upright in a container (tight fit is best).
 Pour liquid in to soak towel.
 To use, remove wipe from the middle.

 For DIY Reusable Wipes - Thin baby wash cloths + aloe vera + almond oil + witch hazel + baby friendly essential oils (a blend of lavender, tea tree & chamomile)

 Visit Babywise.life for more details on the DIY reusables.
 For sensitive babies, just use the lavender and / or chamomile essential oil or omit the oils completely.